Francisco de Borbón y Escasany, 5th Duke of Seville: Order of Saint Lazarus

 The Duke of Seville was elected as 48th Grand Master of the Order of Saint Lazarus (Malta obedience) on 5 October 1996 at Santa Maria della Passione in Milan, Italy.
 He succeeded his father, who had been Grand Master of the Order since 1956.

 He retired from his position of Grand Master in 2008 and was succeeded by his cousin, Carlos Gereda y de Borbón, Marqués de Almazán.
 The Duke of Seville was then given the title of Grand Master Emeritus.
 In 2018, the Duke of Seville's son was elected as 50th Grand Master of the Order of Saint Lazarus (Malta-Paris obedience), succeeding Carlos Gereda y de Borbón.

+Sons of the American Revolution

+The Duke of Seville joined the Wisconsin Society of the Sons of the American Revolution in 2001 on the service of his Patriot ancestor King Charles III of Spain, who gave an order to send firearms and medicines to the Patriot cause.
+The Duke of Seville served as the first President of the Spain Society SAR from its founding in 2010 until his passing in 2025.

 Death

 The Duke of Seville died in Madrid on 20 May 2025, at the age of 81, only ten days after his brother Alfonso's death.